srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/12-Implement Azure Key Vault.md

 # Task 1: Create an Azure Key Vault

-1. Click on the Azure Portal icon on the VM desktop and log in with the Azure credentials from the Lab Environment output page.
+1. Click on the Azure Portal icon on the VM desktop and log in with the Azure using the Username and Password provided in the Lab **Environment Details** Tab.

 2. From the **All services** blade, search for and select **Key vaults**, then select **+ Create**.